moiseevigor/moiseevigor.github.io/_appendices/2026-05-04-geometry-of-seeing-A4-jacobi-elliptic.md

 $$K(m) \;\sim\; \tfrac12 \log\!\Bigl(\tfrac{16}{1 - m}\Bigr), \qquad
   E(m) \;\to\; 1.$$

-This is the logarithmic divergence Part 2 §3 announces for the pendulum period at the separatrix — the same divergence governs the spatial period of inflectional elastica as $k \to 1$.
+This is the logarithmic divergence Part&nbsp;2 §3 announces for the pendulum period at the separatrix — the same divergence governs the spatial period of inflectional elastica as $k \to 1$.